Top State Parks to Visit in Central Oregon

 Smith Rock State Park is one of the most popular state parks in Oregon.
 Located just outside of Terrebonne, a little over 30 minutes from Bend, Smith Rock is a world class destination for rock climbing of all kinds.
 The park is also great for hiking and soaking in the views.
 For those visiting the park to climb, consider working with an experienced guide to get to know the park and use precautions to stay safe.

 Smith Rock itself is a volcanic formation that is about 30 million years in the making, formed from layers of basalt flow.
 The Crooked River cuts through the rock, with towering canyon walls on either side, some of which are over 600 feet tall.
-The visually stunning rock formations today feature hundreds of climbing routes and trails, with opportunities to spot wildlife including mule deer, river otters and beaver.
+The visually stunning rock formations today feature upwards of 1,500 climbing routes and many trails, with opportunities to spot wildlife including mule deer, river otters and beaver.
 The park is open for day use only (day use parking pass required), except to tent campers who can stay the night in designated camp spots.
 Because of the park’s popularity, consider visiting during the week or outside of the peak summer season to avoid crowds.

 Smith Rock State Park